karolinahamerszmidt/udacity-aws-eks-course/README.md

 I'm trying to create another stack "myPipeline2".

 The other pipeline also didn't worked.
 But I found that the lambda was failing with the error "AttributeError: module 'botocore.vendored.requests' has no attribute 'put'" so I tried to change the import from "from botocore.vendored import requests" to "import requests".

+Ok, so we can't use "requests" without installing them and zipping the code but I will try to use "urllib3" library instead.